Nathan-Bateman/project-5/README.md

 #Instructions

+Fork download the repository in its entirety to your desktop and click on the index.html page

+Once the app opens, do the below:

 Enter a place name in the search bar.
 If you don't know any common places, use the list view to select a place.

 Clicking on the markers will display a picture and the location's url.